-Any student who believes that, through self-study or outside experience, he or she has gained the substantive equivalent of the content of a specific course may ask for an examination, With the approval of the chair of the department offering the course and the dean of the undergraduate college, a proficiency examination will be administered.
-This is a graded exam and the letter grade will be entered on the permanent record.
-Proficiency examinations ate not allowed for courses in which the student has previously enrolled and must be completed before a student's final 45 semester hours of enrollment at IIT.
-The "Credit by Examination Form" can be obtained in the Student Services Center and a fee of \$100 per credit hour is charged for each examination.
+Any student who believes that, through self-study or outside experience, he or she has gained the substantive equivalent of the content of a specific course may ask for an examination.
+With the approval of the chair of the department offering the course and the dean of the undergraduate college, a proficiency examination will be administered.
+This is a graded exam and the letter grade will be entered on the permanent tter grade will be entered on the permanen record.
+Proficiency examinations are not allowed for courses in which the student has previously enrolled and must be completed before a student's final 45 semester hours of enrollment at IIT.
+The Credit by Examination Form can be obtained in the Student Services Center and a fee of \$100 per credit hour is charged for each examination.